data-and-design/data-and-design.github.io/support.md

 - Compensate community collaborators for their time, expertise, and partnership
 - Send students to meet partners in person, attend workshops, and present their research
-- Host gatherings, reading groups, and events that bring our community together
+- Host events and gatherings that bring our community together
 - Take on speculative prototypes that can grow into new research directions
 - Maintain the open-source tools we share with the broader research and accessibility communities